Esri/air-c2-cop-python/README.md

 The download includes the following content:

   + AirC2Weather - all the data and map documents required for the weather element of the template.
-  + arcgispro - ArcGIS Pro project
   + arcmap - .mxd containing styled feature classes ready for publishing to ArcGIS server
   + data - database schema for the processed files
-  + files - sample ACO, ATO files to be processed
+  + files - sample ACO, ATO files to be processed & flight simulation files
   + gpservices - viewshed analysis tools
   + logs - container for log files to be created
   + output - container for output files to be created